-Crusty breads with soft, airy crumbs are my favorite, and here’s an Italian loaf that I absolutely adore and bake up every chance I get.
+Loaves with soft, airy crumbs are my favorite, and here’s a crusty Italian bread that I absolutely adore and bake up every chance I get.

 The recipe makes two loaves, which is perfect because I have enough bread to last us the whole week.
 You can freshen it up before you serve it by placing it in a brown paper bag, spraying the bag with some water, and placing in a hot oven for about 5-10 minutes.
 It will be like new.